14 Weird Pregnancy Cravings & Why Your Body Wants Them

 - Inform your partner, friend, or family member and who can help you avoid non-food cravings

 At the end of the day, it is important to monitor all your cravings.
 If you have questions or concerns about your pregnancy cravings, reach out to your doctor and healthcare provider for more information.

 Ready to discover your FLAVorite drink?
 Try six different flavors with our Trial 6-Flavor Variety Pack.

 At Greater Than, we want you to know you aren’t alone.
-Whether you’re a lactating mom looking for liquid gold, a weekend warrior looking to crush your PR, or a big kid looking for a healthy juice box, Greater Than is the hydration hack your household can rely on.
+Whether you’re a parched pregnant mom-to-be, a lactating mom looking for liquid gold, a weekend warrior looking to crush your PR, or a big kid looking for a healthy juice box, Greater Than is the hydration hack your household can rely on.